JacoboAdberstein/AWI/README.md

 Button Issues
 1. Make sure each button wire has one wire connected to the correct GPIO pins (reference a Pi GPIO chart) and one wire connected to a ground pin as well.

+CAD and 3d Printing issues
+1. Most models were printed on Raise3d and required special permission to print overnight.
+A Prusa printer was used (personal printer) and the quality was better and required less time.
+This may be due to the recommended settings by TIW.
+2. Allow for increased tolerances.
+The hinge pin connecting the flap and casing is a 3mm rod.
+The holes were CAD initially at 2.8 to allow a tight fit.
+This ended up requiring alot of sanding on the rod.
+I did this by inserting it into a power drill and wrapping sandpaper around it.
+From this, I increased the CAD hole to 3mm but this stilled required the rod to be sanded.
+In the end, a 3.2mm hole let the rod insert with little resistance and did not back out.
+3. Wiring was not a large initial consideration and caused some fit problems when we began to integrate more components.
+Afterwards more consideration was given to the added space required to install components.
+With the RF, the antenna needs to extend outside the AWI to prevent signal interferance